 Furthermore, it can even damage the attachment fibers in our mouths.
-People with diabetes are more prone to serious oral infections which in the end can cause diabetic complications.
+Those with diabetes are more prone to serious oral infections which in the end can cause various complications.
 Therefore, it is crucial to visit the dentist more often.

 Sugary environments are the ideal places for bacteria to thrive.
-People with diabetes have more sugar in their mouths than any other person.
-Therefore, it is highly important to take good care of your teeth and prevent any infections.
+Those with diabetes have more sugar in their mouths than any other person.
+Therefore, it is highly important to take good care of teeth and prevent any infections.

-However, if the periodontitis persists for a longer period, it can make it harder for people with diabetes to control their blood sugar.
-Furthermore, a serious infection can raise the person’s insulin requirements until the gum inflammation passes.
+However, if the periodontitis persists for a longer period, it can make it harder for these people to control their blood sugar.
+Furthermore, a serious infection can raise a person’s insulin requirements until the gum inflammation passes.

-Diabetes can weaken the collagen.
+Diabetes can weaken collagen.
 The collagen is a crucial part of the soft gum tissue and the tissue that connects the bone to the tooth.
-Also, diabetes can reduce the salivation and cause a dry mouth.
+Also, chronic disease can reduce salivation and cause a dry mouth.

 Since the mouth can’t get rid of the sticky plague residue without the saliva, gum disease starts to appear.

 Certain medications or neuropathy can be the reason behind the reduction of saliva.
-If you experience this on a daily basis, you should contact your dentist or doctor to treat the issue.
+If one experiences this on a daily basis, they should contact their dentist or doctor to treat the issue.
 Moreover, retinopathy or eye problems are related as well.

-If a person has diabetes or retinopathy, it is a good idea to get a thorough oral examination.
-Plus, people with the periodontal disease should consult with a physician since it could indicate a diabetic complication.
+If someone has diabetes or retinopathy, it is a good idea to get a thorough oral examination.
+Plus, those with periodontal disease should consult with a physician since it could indicate a related complication.

-Lastly, people with diabetes who have dentures should go to a dentist annually.
+Lastly, people with this chronic condition who have dentures should go to a dentist annually.
 It is important to check the soft mouth tissues and see if there are any signs of fungal infections.

-It is important to take care of your body if you want to have healthy teeth.
-Therefore, it is a great idea to seek help from a professional dentist if you want to have a healthy smile.
+It is important to take care of our bodies if we want to have healthy teeth.
+Therefore, it is a great idea to seek help from a professional dentist if we want to have a healthy smile.
 But, it is always a perfect idea to try and prevent any oral infection.

-Moreover, make sure to use the medications for diabetes as your doctor recommended.
+Moreover, make sure to use the medications as the doctor recommended.
 Also, stick to a healthy diet to easily control the blood sugar and prevent any fungal infections in the mouth.
-After all, a poor blood sugar control can cause serious problems for the gums.
+After all, poor blood sugar control can cause serious problems for the gums.

-Lastly, people with diabetes are more susceptible to infections and bacteria.
+Lastly, people with this chronic disease are more susceptible to infections and bacteria.
 Therefore, it is important to take good care of their oral health.